rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 Jesus answered, My kingdom is not of this world.
 If my kingdom were of this world, my servants would have been fighting, that I might not be delivered over to the Jews.
 But my kingdom is not from the world. ^1836

 Then Pilate said to him, So you are a king?
 Jesus answered, You say that I am a king.
-For this purpose I was born and for this purpose I have come into the world — to bear witness to the truth.
+For this purpose I was born and for this purpose I have come into the world--to bear witness to the truth.
 Everyone who is of the truth listens to my voice. ^1837

-Pilate said to him, What is truth?
-After he had said this, he went back outside to the Jews and told them, I find no guilt in him. ^1838
+Pilate said to him, What is truth?After he had said this, he went back outside to the Jews and told them, I find no guilt in him. ^1838

 But you have a custom that I should release one man for you at the Passover.
 So do you want me to release to you the King of the Jews? ^1839

 They cried out again, Not this man, but Barabbas!
 Now Barabbas was a robber. ^1840

 Then Pilate took Jesus and flogged him. ^1901